Annulment of Marriage in Arizona

 How Much Does it Cost to Get an Annulment in Arizona

-The cost of getting an annulment in Arizona are not significantly different than getting a divorce in Arizona.
+The cost of getting an annulment of marriage in Arizona are not significantly different than getting a divorce in Arizona.
 The reason is that in both an annulment and a divorce the court has to divide the parties’ debts, assets, issues orders concerning the care of the children, and determine the subject of child support.
 Another difference is that the court can award alimony (i.e., “spousal maintenance”) to a spouse in a divorce, but may not award alimony to a spouse if the court annuls the marriage.
 The only exception to the idea that the costs of an annulment and a divorce are very similar surrounds the additional time it will take your attorney to prove that a basis exists for an annulment.

 How Long Do You Have to Be Married to Get an Annulment in Arizona